aravind-sadharani/chandraveena/src/pages/about.md

 <br>

 Namaste.
 I am Balachander, an Indian classical musician, and a performing artist of Chandraveena.
 Chandraveena is a contemporary string instrument, designed and built to expresss my musical identity.
-Before I reached this stage, much has happened which have been contributing factors to my thinking process and musical style.
-This is the story of my Musical Journey.

-If you are looking for a [downloadable biography](/assets/Biography.pdf), click on the link.
-If you like my musical philosophy and musical works, you can support me in my continued endeavour to produce good music.
+Here is a [downloadable biography](/assets/Biography.pdf), if you are looking for one.
 If you have a request, question or comment, please leave me a note.
+If you would like to support me in my continued endeavour to produce good music, please use the link below.
 I am grateful for your appreciation and deeply value your patronage.

 <notice-box center=" ">

 <my-button to="/contact/">Leave a Note</my-button>
 <a href="https://www.paypal.me/ChandraveenaTest"><unlinked-button>Support Me</unlinked-button></a>
+<support-button></support-button>

 </notice-box>

+Before I reached this stage, much has happened which has contributed to my thinking process and musical style.
+This is the story of my Musical Journey.

 <br>
 <hr>